 This ritual happens 3–4 days beforehand and is dedicated to Sanghyang Widhi Wasa.
 This ritual is performed in a temple near the sea and is meant to purify Arca, Pratima, and Pralingga (sacred objects) belonging to several temples, also to acquire sacred water from the sea.
 In Canggu, where we witnessed all the rituals and Nyepi, you will see people walking down towards the sea for a whole week prior to Nyepi.

 The Bhuta Yajna Ritual & Ogoh Ogoh Parade

-We wish we knew: you need to stock up on food not only for Nyepi, but for the day before as well.
-It was a challenge buying food with big crowds.
+We wish we knew: you need to stock up on food not only for Nyepi but for the day before as well.
+It was a challenge to buy food with big crowds.
 The smartest thing to do is to buy it all at least 2 days before.
-Some people were standing in line for 1.5 hour trying to pay at Pepito’s a day before Nyepi.
+Some people were standing in line for 1.5 hours trying to pay at Pepito’s a day before Nyepi.
 We went to Dia mart and there was no line – but very little fresh produce (no fruit, veggies).

 The Nyepi Rituals are performed as follows: